ngustafson2023/nobrainer-zoo/README.md

 nobrainer-zoo predict -m UCL/SynthSeg/0.1 <path_to_input> <path_to_save_output> --options post=<path_to_posteriors>
 ```

 **Note**: Nobrainer-zoo will use the gpu by default.
-So, if you want to force it to use the cpu while the gpu is available you need to pass `--cpu` flag.
-If you are using docker without any gpu passing the `--cpu` flag is a must.
+So if you want to force it to use the cpu, while the gpu is available, you need to pass the `--cpu` flag.
+If you are using docker without any gpu, passing the `--cpu` flag is a must.
 Otherwise, you will get an error.

-**Note**: If you are using docker make sure to use the absolute path for input and putput files.
+**Note**: If you are using docker make sure to use the absolute path for input and output files.

 ## Train Example

-For training with sample dataset you do not need to pass any dataset pattern.
+For training with a sample dataset you do not need to pass any dataset pattern.

 ```
 nobrainer-zoo fit -m neuronets/brainy